Skip to main content

 Finally, your teaching service may qualify if the consecutive five-year period includes qualifying service at an eligible educational service agency.

-Perkins Loan Cancellation Provisions for Teachers
+Perkins Loan Cancelation Provisions for Teachers

 State

-Golden State Teacher Grant (GSTG)
+Golden State Teacher Grant;(GSTG)

 Awards up to $20,000 to students currently enrolled in a professional preparation program approved by the Commission on Teacher Credentialing (CTC) and working towards earning their preliminary teaching or pupil personnel services credential.